SchwarzIT/onyx/apps/docs/src/basics/layout.md

 Global confirmations are triggered by a global section at the bottom of the screen.
 It is independent from scrolling and sticks to the bottom.
 This section can also be applied to objects.
 :::

 This is just an example layout for showing the possibilities of having several sections.
-It is important to be aligned to the [column grid](/basics/breakpoints_grid), that is provided by onyx.
-For more information about the components of main navigation, side navigation and confirmation, please visit the [component documentation](/development/).
+It is important to be aligned with the [column grid](/basics/breakpoints_grid), that is provided by onyx.
+For more information about the components for main navigation, side navigation and confirmation, please visit the [component documentation](/development/).

 ## Alignment